m5stack/Other_Examples-Core2_for_AWS/Amazon_Connect-Agent_Status/README.md

 pip -r requirements.txt
 ```

-Lastly you'll synthesize your CloudFormation template from the scripts and deploy the stack to your AWS account in the region specified in your AWS CLI configuration.
+Lastly, you'll synthesize your CloudFormation template from the scripts and deploy the stack to your AWS account in the region specified in your AWS CLI configuration.
 ```bash
 cdk synth
 cdk deploy